This policy applies to all Rice University students, faculty, staff members, contractors and visitors.

 The only exceptions to this prohibition on possession or storage of weapons at Rice are the following:

-Persons licensed by the state to carry concealed handguns may not bring such weapons into any area not permitted by law, such as Rice buildings or residences (including the Rice Graduate Apartments, Rice Village Apartments, other residences owned by Rice and the Rice Children’s Campus), and they should instead store their weapons in a secure manner that does not violate state law or this policy.
+Persons licensed by the state to carry handguns may not bring such weapons into any area not permitted by law, such as Rice buildings or residences (including the Rice Graduate Apartments, Rice Village Apartments, other residences owned by Rice and the Rice Children’s Campus), and they should instead store their weapons in a secure manner that does not violate state law or this policy.

 The RUPD does not provide storage of non-RUPD firearms.